TassioCarmo/havard-cs50x-week1-C/README.md

 %.50 = 0.66666668653488159179687500000000000000000000000000

 the inability for computers to represent all possible real numbers with a finite number of bits, like 32 bits for a float

+<h2>integer overflow</h2>

+when you surpass the available bits like tcount to 8 with 3bits 000, it's impossible so you need more 1000